 The magic of Highway 61 from Graceland down deep into the Mississippi Delta, through cotton fields and past speck-on-the-map small towns, is all about the blues.
 You might be singing them if you walk away from the casinos of Tunica with empty pockets, and you can hear them sung by the masters in juke joints all along the way.
 Our eating tour starts with fine Memphis-style barbecue on the way out of town and concludes with one of the best steak dinners anywhere.

-If you are looking for good, Southern food at reasonable prices along old Route 61 near Tunica, Blue & White is the place to go.
-Country ham, chicken and dumplings, fried and even that quirty Delta snack, fried dill pickles are featured.
+If you are looking for quality Southern food at reasonable prices along old Route 61 near Tunica, Mississippi, Blue & White is treasure.

 Far off the beaten path in Clarksdale, Mississippi, Ramon's is a colorful restaurant serving fine fried shrimp and sensationally luxurious chicken livers.

 Ground Zero is a colorful restaurant / blues club named to signify the blues-lore belief that Clarksdale, Mississippi, is where the blues began.

 Hicks' tamales pack a hard pepper kick.
 The Clarksdale landmark also has a full menu of ribs, rib tips, and chopped pork shoulder cooked over hickory.